xyzmoney-tournaments/tournament-tr/README.md

 **`winner`** ⏤ address of the winner.
 It is assigned by the organizer at the end of the game in case of winner determination.

 **`minNumOfPlayers`** ⏤ minimum number of players.
-If after the registration deadline passed the number of players (variable `playersCounter`) appears less of `minNumOfPlayers` variable, the tournament automatically get the status *LackOfPlayers*.
+If the number of players (variable `playersCounter`) appears less of `minNumOfPlayers` variable after the registration deadline passed, the tournament automatically get the status *LackOfPlayers*.
 The `minNumOfPlayers` variable is set during execution of the contract constructor.

 **`playersCounter`** ⏤ counter of players.
 Players are participants who enter into the tournament and does not unregister for it until the registration deadline.